vert-x/vert-x.github.io/docs_md/maven_dev.md

 To generate a project type the following at the command line, in your project's root directory:

     mvn archetype:generate -Dfilter=io.vertx:

-If the archetype you want is not yet in Maven Central, but in `oss.sonatype` (for example), you use the following command line:

-    mvn archetype:generate -Dfilter=io.vertx: -DarchetypeCatalog=http://oss.sonatype.org/content/repositories/snapshots/archetype-catalog.xml

 This will search for any artifacts with group id `io.vertx` and interactively prompt you as to which one you want.